 One day, your child will get chicken pox.
 Another day, they will nap for 15 minutes instead of their usual two hours.
 While it might have been alright to take it to the wire before, now you have to give yourself some wiggle room.

 Work further ahead than you did before or take on less work, but never work right up to a deadline when you’re juggling a baby.
-Especially now you’re dealing with their erratic schedule of teething, growth spurts and colds (Thoughts on translation, 2018).
+Especially now you’re dealing with their erratic schedule of teething, growth spurts and colds.

 Try not to get office envy

 It can be easy to romanticise parents who are in an office.
 These well-dressed humans existing in the real world having a cup of tea or going to the toilet in peace.
 But you know what?
 They also envy you and the time you get with your child.
 Not forgetting no commute.
-Try and remember that on the lonely days (The Balance Careers, 2018).
+Try and remember that on the lonely days.

 Learn to say no

-It’s ok to be selfish about your time and you don’t have to feel guilty about it (What to expect, 2017).
+It’s ok to be selfish about your time and you don’t have to feel guilty about it.
 Also, take time in the early months to do no work at all if you possibly can.
 You’ll need it to get your head around having a newborn baby.
-And the last thing you want is the added pressure of work in those ‘don’t-get-them-back’ weeks (Thoughts on translation, 2018).
+And the last thing you want is the added pressure of work in those ‘don’t-get-them-back’ weeks.

 Find time for yourself

-When you are working as a freelancer, you will have to adjust your time between your baby’s routine.
+When you are working as a freelancer, you will have to adjust your time around your baby’s routine.
 But it’s very important to take care of yourself to avoid burnout.
-You need to manage work as well as baby so your own health and well-being is important (What to expect, 2017).
+You need to manage work as well as your baby, so your own health and wellbeing is important.

-Try to find one day a week or even one afternoon when you switch off your mobile and focus on your family (Freelancer club, 2016).
-A refreshing break will help you recharge while taking care of your personal needs and energy level (Parents, 2019).
+Try to find one day a week or even one afternoon when you switch off your mobile and focus on your family.
+A refreshing break will help you recharge while taking care of your personal needs and energy levels.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.